neanes/neanes/ROADMAP.md

 ## Nice-to-haves

-- Gorthmikon and pelastikon (part of Oxeia fonts, but need to figure out best way to insert into lyrics box)
 - Custom Martyrias (is this really necessary?)
 - Advanced neumes (connecting heteron, ties, et al)
 - Header Images